 Chapungu Luxury Tented Camp

 This charming tented lodge has been furnished in a colonial style, with the main lodge evoking an old-world ambience that harks back to the early days of safari exploration.
 Sweeping views over the surrounding plains can be enjoyed from the lodge’s elevated deck, where you can sit and watch game visiting the waterhole or take a dip in the sparkling pool.
 The traditional-style canvas tents overlook the bushveld, providing all the excitement of sleeping out in the wild while still offering comfort.
-The friendly staff deliver an efficient and personalised service, and the guides enthusiastically share their knowledge of the area’s wildlife on game drives and bush walks, giving you a real appreciation for this incredible land.
+The friendly staff deliver an efficient and personalized service, and the guides enthusiastically share their knowledge of the area’s wildlife on game drives and bush walks, giving you a real appreciation for this incredible land.

 Speak to someone